DavitMurad/ArmFit/README.md

 📦 Manual data & media handling – no ready-made API here unfortunetly, had to manage all the gym info, images, and coordinates myself

 🗺️ MapKit learning curve – a lot of tutorials online are outdated, so I had to rely on official docs and experiment my way through newer APIs

+🙌 Community-driven learning – big thanks to Nick Sarno and his SwiftfulThinking tutorials — a huge help in getting started and staying motivated

 # Reflection